We don’t support this browser anymore.

 But these savings are being reinvested into keeping prices low, which is the core identity of the brand.
 While we commend the intention behind this, it's hurting the profitability.
 Unless Boohoo regains control over falling customer numbers and volumes, it's going to be very hard to drive revenue and profits back in the right direction.

 For those prepared to accept more risk, Boohoo's longer-term proposition shows a glimmer of hope.
-It has a UK-based, fast-fashion supply network.
 Its model allows it to react to changing trends and demand levels extremely quickly, ultimately helping sales and margins when volumes are in full flow.
 This is what keeps prices so low - it's a unique selling point.
+Continually nailing its proposition and bringing customers back to its site is what’s needed, but it’s a tough ask in a competitive market.

-Overall, our concerns about Boohoo continue to mount.
-With key customer metrics trending in the wrong direction and losses increasing, major challenges lie ahead.
+Overall, our concerns about Boohoo haven’t disappeared.
+With key customer metrics and profits trending in the wrong direction, major challenges lie ahead.
 This has been reflected in the group's valuation, which has come down significantly over the last few years.
 With so much uncertainty ahead, investors should expect a bumpy ride.

 Boohoo key facts